AlexandraCMB/02-push_swap/README.md

 ### Valid Inputs

-The data parsed to the programe must be valid or `Error` and a new line is printed to stderr and the program doesn't run.
+The data parsed to the program must be valid or `Error` and a new line is printed to stderr and the program doesn't run.
 Inputs must be integer values not exceeding the range of int type.
 Inputs cannot include letters.
 For example `./push_swap one 2 3` returns error.

 ### Example with valid inputs